aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Extracts and parses the DICOM archive.

 INPUTS:
-  - $tarchive : path to the archive
+  - $tarchive : path to the DICOM archive
   - $upload\_id: upload ID of the study
   - $seriesuid: optionally a series UID